 2013 John Muir's Birthplace, Dunbar

 2018 Taigh Chearsabhagh, North Uist

 July 2004: Artist in Residence, An Tobar, Isle of Mull; producing seven sketchbooks based on his experiences of the island and its history.

 Touring exhibition during 1993/4 on the theme of the River Tay, featured two artists Angus McEwan and Douglas Robertson, and two poets, Valerie Gillies and Harvey Holton.

 The River Spirits show travelled to Inverness Museum and Art Gallery; Gracefield Art Centre, Dumfries; McLean Museum, Greenock; Netherbow Arts Centre, Edinburgh; Barrack Street Museum, Dundee; and the Balbardie Gallery, Bathgate.

 Collaboration projects with Donald S. Murray, including Shorelines, a collection of poems and drawings of real and imagined shorebirds.
-Limited edition artist’s book and mainstream publication will be published 2016/17
+Limited edition artist’s book and mainstream publication will be exhibited and published 2018/19

 Collaboration project, with poet Isobel Dixon, creating a series of poems and assemblages based on a response to D.H.
 Lawrence’s ‘Birds, Beasts and Flowers’, which will be exhibited and published 2016-17.